charlessu800/MMv3/docs/lab4.md

 lir_b = """TODO create DigitalInOut on GP6 in open-drain mode, use lir_a as direct inspiration"""

 while True:
-    # TODO enable IR emitters using l_en
+    # TODO enable IR emitters using l_en set one of its variables to a (boolean)

-    # TODO enable chosen sensor lir_a or lir_b
+    # TODO enable chosen sensor lir_a or lir_b by setting one of its variable to false
-    # TODO wait a bit, 1ms should do
+    # TODO wait a bit, 1ms should do time. ...
-    # TODO take analog reading for future printing
+    # TODO take analog reading for future printing print(l_adc. , end="")
     # TODO disable chosen sensor lir_a or lir_b

+    # TODO enable chosen sensor
+    #
+    # Repeat above for this sensor
+    #
     # TODO disable IR emitters using l_en
     time.sleep(0.05)
 ```